 Patio de Las Doncellas

-It was rumoured for a long time that the Doncellas (Spanish slang for beautiful) after which this patio was named was Peter I’s harem (giggle).
+It was rumoured for a long time that the Doncellas (Spanish slang for beautiful or maidens depending on who you ask) after which this patio was named was Peter I’s harem (giggle).

 Unfortunately (or fortunately depending on how moral you are), it’s more likely to refer to the beautiful white flowers that they used to decorate the central courtyard.